awslabs/aws-encryption-sdk-specification/changes/2020-06-04_how-to-fail-with-keyrings/change.md

 - AWS KMS discovery keyring

   - The AWS KMS discovery keyring is unable to write a decryption contract.
-  - The AWS KMS discovery keyring MAY fulfill any AWS KMS decryption contract.
+  - The AWS KMS discovery keyring MAY fulfill any AWS KMS decryption contract within its configured AWS region.

     - NOTE: Successfully fulfilling an AWS KMS decryption contract depends on access to credentials for an AWS principal